 Remember that The Airbnb Course was last updated in 2019.
 Not only was this a few years ago, but the pandemic hit the world in 2020, causing massive changes in how many businesses, including Airbnb, manage their properties.

 In May 2022, Airbnb launched its Airbnb setup which is a free coaching program for the new Airbnb entrepreneur to speak with a Superhost.
 You can argue that this program may not be as in-depth as The Airbnb Course, but it’s something you can consider to save money.
+If you're specifically looking for a mentor, check out this list of the best Airbnb coaching services for new and experienced hosts.

 The platform also added six new categories of homes, which determines the way your property is displayed to interested guests.